-At Fielding Law, we help our clients understand the laws that govern broken bone claims in Dallas.
+At Fielding Law, our Dallas car accident lawyers can help our clients understand the laws that govern broken bone claims in Texas.
 If someone else’s negligence or recklessness caused a serious fracture and significant losses, we will protect your right to financial support under state laws.
 Our team of attorneys can even help you find the best fracture care in Dallas and surrounding suburbs.
 The area is home to the UT Southwestern Medical Center, Children’s Health, and the Texas Scottish Rite Hospital for Children among other fracture-specializing centers.

 Protect your future and hold wrongdoers accountable with help from Fielding Law.
-For more information about claims involving broken bones, reach out to our Dallas office today for a free consultation.
+For more information about claims involving broken bones, contact our Dallas office today for a free consultation.

 Fielding Law handles personal injury cases involving broken bone injuries in Dallas, Texas.
 If you get into a car accident on the High Five Interchange or if your child falls on the playground at Coffee Park because of a broken railing, you may need the support of a compassionate and successful personal injury attorney in the Dallas area.